awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 1. After you choose **Next**, in **Step 2: Choose log events**, review the log selector template options you've chosen\.
 Choose **Edit** to go back and make changes\.

-1. After you've reviewed and verified your choices, choose **Update trail** if this is an existing trail, or **Create trail** if you are creating a new trail\.
+1. After you've reviewed and verified your choices, choose **Save changes** if this is an existing trail or event data store, or **Create trail** or **Create event data store** if you are creating a new trail or event data store\.

 ### Examples: Logging data events for Amazon S3 objects<a name="logging-data-events-examples"></a>